 This year we’re hosting our annual “Indonesian Dinner” at Junction YYC in downtown Calgary.
 The dinner will be catered by Kaffir Lime.
 The evening start at 6PM and dinner will be served buffet style starting at 6:30.
-The bar will be open for your convenience.
+The bar will be open for your convenience (but at your own cost).
 Tickets for the dinner will be $30 for members and $40 for non-members.
 The tickets can be bought on this page.

 The dinner will be followed by a presentation of our board member Remco Kleinlugtenbelt who will share his knowledge and insights in big tunnel projects, specifically the “Noord-Zuid lijn” tunnel in Amsterdam and the “Green Line” tunnel in Calgary: